gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 ___
 ## Finding the dataset

-In order to download a dataset, you must first identify it on the system.
+In order to download a dataset, you must first identify it in the system.
 Once you reach the listing for that dataset in the data store, tailored instructions on how to download that dataset will be generated for you, making downloading a very quick process.

 ___
 ### Using the registry